Dana Tyler

-Dana Tyler (born November 24, 1958) is a news anchor and reporter at WCBS-TV in New York City, where she anchors the station's 6 PM newscast.
-In addition, Tyler hosts Eye on New York, a half-hour weekly community affairs program for WCBS, as well as several annual local specials: CBS 2 at Tonys, CBS 2 at the Met and Tunnel to Towers Run.
-Tyler first joined WCBS as a weekend anchor and a reporter on July 16, 1990.
+Dana Tyler (born November 24, 1958) is a former news anchor and reporter at WCBS-TV in New York City, where she anchored the station's 6 p.m. newscast.
+In addition, Tyler hosted Eye on New York, a half-hour weekly community affairs program for WCBS, as well as several annual local specials: CBS 2 at the Tonys; CBS 2 at the Met; and Tunnel to Towers Run.
+Tyler first joined WCBS as a weekend anchor and reporter on July 16, 1990.
+On March 27, 2024, after 34 years with WCBS, Tyler signed off for the last time.

 Early life and education

 Tyler was born in Fort Lauderdale, Florida and grew up in Worthington, Ohio, a suburb of Columbus.
-Her father, Waldo H. Tyler, was a pharmacist in Columbus.
-In 1966, the elder Tyler generated notoriety for ending the sale of cigarettes in his store.
+Her father, Waldo H. Tyler, was a pharmacist in Columbus, and generated notoriety in 1966 for ending the sale of cigarettes in his store.
 Her great-great-grandfather was James Seneca Tyler, the first black clerk of the Ohio House of Representatives.
 Her great-grandfather was Ralph Waldo Tyler, a society editor and political correspondent at The Columbus Dispatch and the first accredited African-American war correspondent to report on African-American soldiers stationed overseas during World War I.

-Tyler was a member of the local Girl Scout troop.
-She first appeared on television at age of 8, appearing as a “clean plater” on a local show called Lucy’s Toy Shop where she was asked to eat a plateful of spinach and sing a jingle to a tree.
+She first appeared on television at the age of 8, appearing as a “clean plater” on a local show called Lucy’s Toy Shop where she was asked to eat a plateful of spinach and sing a jingle to a tree.
 She later attended Worthington High School and was a cheerleader.